The Balkans in Europe Policy Advisory Group

 - - - - - - - 4:

-Promotion and democratisation of public debate on topics relevant to the Europeanisation of the Western Balkans – through the BiEPAG blog, which brings together policy–makers, analysts and scholars to debate the most pressing issues in the region.
+Strengthening inclusive public debate on issues central to the Europeanisation of the Western Balkans through the BiEPAG blogs and podcasts, which bring together policy-makers, analysts, and scholars to discuss the region’s most pressing challenges.

 Members